HOME PAGE - - IMPORTANT AIRLINE SAFETY ISSUE

 - SUCH AS - - -

-xxx In an interview, following this event, the Captain of UAL flt. #1175 stated that, "If the engine had failed only a few minutes earlier, when we were only a few miles farther away from Honolulu, we would have had to ditch the airplane into the ocean."
+xxx In an interview, following this engine failure event, (see: Youtube video "Capt.
+Behnam UAL #1175 Fan Blade Out Event INTERVIEW"), the Captain of UAL flt. #1175, Mr. Christopher Behnam, stated (at the 00:49:00 point of the interview) "If the engine had failed only a few minutes earlier, when we were farther away from Honolulu, we would have had to ditch the airplane into the ocean."

 xxx This incident completely obliterates the entire ETOPS sham.